• Skip to main content

 • Maintain and order office and medical supplies as requested by the attending staff

-• Experience maintaining a professional level of confidentiality in accordance with HIPAA procedures
+• Experience maintaining a professional level of confidentiality per HIPAA procedures

 • Multitasking skills with experience working in a busy environment and managing staff calendars properly